-- Fit the DHW inlet service valve (blue handle) to the threaded boss connection ensuring the seal provided is correctly located. - Fit the DHW outlet pipe tail to DHW outlet connection, ensuring the seal provided is correctly located.
+- Fit the DHW inlet service valve (blue handle) and copper tail to the threaded boss connection ensuring the seal provided is correctly located. - Fit the DHW outlet pipe tail to DHW outlet connection, ensuring the seal provided is correctly located. - Fit the filling loop provided between the DHW inlet valve and the CH return valve.